KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

 <img src="https://raw.githubusercontent.com/KCErb/hello-ruboto/master/static/firstapp/ex3.png" alt="I'll give you a hint." width="250px" />

 (If you're serious about learning this stuff from scratch, I highly highly recommend that you run the app each time after you update a line of code.
-You'll get to see it in the flesh.
-Way better than those wimpy screen shots.)
+You'll get to see it in the flesh and you'll catch errors before they get to be too many.)

 Anyways, good job.
 Let's move on.